top of page

 Precision Software

-Schedulers load balance machines with live MES data on setup and cycle times, connected back to jobs.
-Key solutions span sheet and structural work: CAD/CAM with automatic nesting, offline press brake programming with bend simulation, structural steel detailing with connection design, and MES that maps IIoT signals to job steps.
+Software-guided precision is evident in hole-to-edge distances, kerf compensation, bend deductions, and GD&T checks.
+Simulators model heat input and fixture strategies, aiding in selecting weld order and clamp layouts.
+Schedulers balance machine loads with live MES data on setup and cycle times, connecting back to jobs.
+Key solutions encompass sheet and structural work: CAD/CAM with automatic nesting, offline press brake programming with bend simulation, structural steel detailing with connection design, and MES that maps IIoT signals to job steps.
+AI now accelerates part identification, feature extraction, and even recommends bend sequences or weld paths.

 Smart Monitoring

-Real-time dashboards display alarms, scrap rates, and first part quality.
+Smart sensors monitor spindle load, nozzle wear, air pressure, gas flow, and vibration.
+IIoT data, correlated with ERP and MES, reveals true setup and run times versus quotes, flagging discrepancies between clock-in and actual machine use to eliminate hidden waste.
+Real-time dashboards display alarms, scrap rates, and first-part quality.
 Predictive maintenance models look for early signs such as rising amperage, slower pierce times, or erratic arc voltage.
-Alerts trigger nozzle swaps, lens cleaning, or torch alignment prior to defects or breakdown.
+Alerts can trigger nozzle swaps, lens cleaning, or torch alignment before defects or breakdowns occur.

 Beyond the Blueprint